 Hostwinds Client Area

-First you’ll need to login to the Hostwinds client area to proceed.
+First, you'll need to log in to the Hostwinds client area to proceed.

-- Login to your Client Area
+1. Log in to your Client Area

-- Select Cloud Control >> Cloud Portal
+2. Select Cloud Control >> Cloud Portal

-Note: If you have an older VPS, you will need to select Services >> My Services from your Client Area home page, and selecting “Manage” next to the server you wish to reboot.
-Once you scroll down, you’ll notice a Reboot option that you can select
+Note: If you have an older VPS, you will need to select Services >> My Services from your Client Area home page and selecting "Manage" next to the server you wish to reboot.
+Once you scroll down, you'll notice a Reboot option that you can select.

 The server should now be rebooting.

-If the server is still experiencing issues, please feel free to contact us by Opening A Support Ticket so that we may take a closer look for you.
+If the server is still experiencing issues, please feel free to contact us by Opening a Support Ticket so that we may take a closer look for you.